Rodent Analgesia Service

 Potential complications for Ethiqa XR:

-- Rodents may (or may not) experience a reaction at the injection site.
+- Rodents may experience a reaction at the injection site.

-- Rodents may exhibit pica or self-gnawing and licking behaviors and require alternate types of bedding and/or supportive care at the discretion of the RARC veterinarian for the duration of treatment.
-(Do not keep animals on wood chip or corncob bedding if pica is observed after administration).
+- Rodents may exhibit pica or self-gnawing and licking behaviors and require alternate types of bedding and/or supportive care.

 - Mild weight loss has been observed post-procedurally in rodents administered opioids.